 Over Christmas, whilst at my parent’s, I decided to clear out all of my things and finally let go of ‘my bedroom’.
 Boyfriend’s first Christmas with me, such fun for him!
 It was a big job.
 A hoarder, who has barely lived there for the past 7 years, there was a lot to do.
-However, I managed to get it all done and now I have officially moved out 🙁
+However, I managed to get it all done and now I have officially moved out.

 It’s weird, because even though I had left years ago for uni, and then moved full time to Leeds, it still felt like my real home.
 I felt like I was just staying in Leeds a while.
 What’s also weird is how much things change while you’re away.
 You expect people to be the same as they were years ago, and they’re really not.
-They’ve got into a routine and life that doesn’t involve you.
+They’ve got into a routine and have an every day life that doesn’t involve you.
 I felt like a bit of a stranger, and felt really sad about it.

 Even though I will always love Pembrokeshire, and will hopefully have a home there at some point, I was okay with leaving the tiny town, with nothing in it, and coming back to the city that I’m learning to like.
 It made me remember why moving away and doing new things is a great choice.
-I have a completely different view, and am more open to things that others may find daunting.
+I have a completely different view, and am more open to things that others from a small town might find daunting.
 This is why I think people should go to Uni, or should move from their home towns – it opens up a new world.
 You somehow feel braver even though it’s really not that big a move.
 From a town like mine, where everyone grows up together and stays and raises their family there, it really feels like it though.

 Even so…every time we leave, I feel sad that I won’t be with my family.
 However frustrating they may seem sometimes; To me, wherever I may be, home is where they are.